-As specified under the Negotiable Instruments Act of 1881, the Bill of Exchange is an instrument, in writing, that contains an unconditional order to pay a specified amount of money to the maker of the bill, to its order or to the bearer of the Bill.
-The Bill is payable either at a specified date or on demand as mutually agreed upon by the involved parties.
+A Bill of Exchange is a written order to pay a specified amount of money to the maker or bearer of the bill.
+A bill of exchange, under the Negotiable Instruments Act, 1881, is payable either at a specified date or on demand as mutually agreed upon by the involved parties.
 Read on to know how it works, what are its features, pros, cons and differences with a promissory note.

-If an individual or an entity is owed money for goods sold or services delivered, the individual or entity might draw a Bill of Exchange to secure the payment.
-The individual or entity would be called the maker or drawer of the Bill and the person or business that owes money would be called the drawee.
+If an individual or an entity is owed money for goods or services sold or delivered, they might draw a Bill of Exchange to secure the payment.
+The individual or entity would be called the maker or drawer of the Bill and the person or business that owes the money would be called the drawee.

-The drawer would draw the Bill stating the –
+The drawer would draw the bill of exchange stating the following:

 The drawer would then sign the bill of exchange and send it to the drawee making it legally enforceable.
-After that, the drawer can demand payment from the drawee either on demand or on the specified date by presenting the Bill.
-The drawee would, then, have to honour the Bill when presented.
+After that, the drawer can demand payment from the drawee either on demand or on the specified date by presenting the bill.
+The drawee would, then, have to honour the bill when presented.

-If the drawer needs funds before the Bill is to be cleared, he can transfer the Bill, at a discount, to a financial institution offering the funds against the Bill.
-The drawer would get immediate funding while the financial institution can encash the Bill later on at the full amount and make a gain.
+However, if the drawer needs funds before the bill of exchange is to be cleared, he can transfer the bill, at a discount, to a lender.
+The drawer would get funding against the bill, while the lender can later encash the bill of exchange at the full amount to make a gain.

 The types of the Bill of Exchange are as follows: